HCC Academic Department Scholarships

 - Successfully complete all of the required coursework for the Associate in Applied Science in Early Childhood from Highland Community College, and fulfill all of the requirements for a degree from Highland.

 The Math/Science Department of Highland Community College offers academic scholarships to students who are presently enrolled in math and science courses in high school.
-To receive a scholarship, students must have an ACT math score of 22 or an ACT science score of 20, maintain a minimum course load of 14 hours, enroll in a minimum of one College Level (College Algebra or higher) math or science course each semester, and maintain a 2.8 overall GPA each semester.
-If you are considering attending HCC and would like more information about a math/science departmental scholarship, please contact Dr. Jeff Hurn at 785-442-6077 or firstname.lastname@example.org.
+To receive a scholarship, students must have an ACT math score of 22 or an ACT science score of 20, maintain a minimum course load of 12 hours, enroll in a minimum of one College Level (College Algebra or higher) math or science course each semester, and maintain a 2.8 cumulative and semester GPA.

 Music awards are offered year-round to both music majors and non-majors interested in participating in vocal music at HCC's main campus.
-Awards are offered in the amount of $1000 per semester, and are available to Kansas residents only.
-Students are required to participate in either HCC Chorus or Lads & Lassies, enroll in a minimum of 14 hours, maintain a 2.5 GPA in all music coursework and a 2.0 GPA overall each semester.
+Awards are offered in the amount of book rental and tuition.
+Students are required to participate in either HCC Chorus or Lads & Lassies, enroll in a minimum of 12 hours, maintain a 2.5 GPA in all music coursework, and a 2.0 cumulative and semester GPA.
 Awards are also available to students interested in accompanying for our performance groups or sound technicians.
-For more information, please contact Shayna Leahy, Director of Vocal Music & Theory, 785-442-6092 or firstname.lastname@example.org.
+For more information, please contact Shayna Leahy, Director of Vocal Music & Theory, 785-442-6092 or email@example.com.

 This program is designed for individuals seeking or desiring employment as a personal trainer.
 Students will be provided with a solid background in the areas of fitness, nutrition and wellness.
 Students will be prepared to complete the National Council on Strength and Fitness personal trainer exam.

-Scholarships are worth $1000 per semester.
-Requirements for the Personal Training Program are as follows: A minimum of 14 hours is required.
-Students must have an overall 2.0 GPA each semester.
+Scholarships are worth books and tuition.
+Requirements for the Personal Training Program are as follows: An enrollment minimum of 12 hours is required.
+Students must have an overall 2.0 cumulative and semester GPA.
 Students must be enrolled in the courses outlined in the Personal Fitness Trainer degree sheet.
 Students must have a 2.5 or higher in the 3 Personal Trainer specific courses: